 The University assesses its portfolio investment sensitivity to a percentage increase or decrease in market prices.
-At March 31, 2020, if market prices had a 5% (2019 - 5%) increase or decrease with all other variables held constant, the increase or decrease in accumulated remeasurement gains and losses and deferred revenue for the year would have been a total of \$2,282 (2019 - \$2,395).
+The sensitivity rate is determined, by the University's investment consultant, using the historical annualized standard deviation for the total portfolio investments over a four year period.
+At March 31, 2021, if market prices had a 5% (2020 - 3.7% revised) increase or decrease with all other variables held constant, the increase or decrease in accumulated remeasurement gains and losses and deferred revenue for the year would have been a total of \$3,427 (2020 - \$1,688 revised).